Jim Estill: Education

 Estill studied engineering at the University of Waterloo, graduating in 1980 with a Bachelor of Science degree in Systems Design Engineering.
-He received an Honorary Doctorate of Laws from the University of Guelph in 2018.

 Business career

-1980-1999
+1980–1999

 In his final year of university, he started his first company, EMJ Data Systems.
-Operating with very modest means, Estill sold computer equipment and software, soon transitioning into distribution.
-The business grew quickly, became publicly traded on the Toronto Stock Exchange, and withstood that era's downturn in the IT industry.
+Estill sold computer equipment and software, soon transitioning into distribution.

-His accomplishments at such a young age were recognized in 1996 when Estill was added to the ranks of Canada's Top 40 under 40, the second person to receive this honor.
-That same year, Estill joined the Young Presidents' Organization (YPO) and remains a member of the CNBC-YPO Chief Executive Network.
+In 1996, Estill joined the Young Presidents' Organization (YPO) and remains a member of the CNBC-YPO Chief Executive Network.

 Estill served as a founding board member of Research in Motion/BlackBerry in 1997, before the company went public.
-He subsequently stayed with that organization until 2010.
-1997 also found him acting as one of the founding members of Communitech., an organization devoted to helping tech companies grow and find their place in the market.

-2000-2009
+2000–2009

 In 2003, EMJ purchased the Canadian operations of DaisyTek Canada, doubling their distribution size to more than $350 million in consolidated revenue.
-At its height, EMJ had 350 employees and $350 million in annual sales.

 In June 2004, Synnex Canada purchased EMJ Data Systems for $56 million.
 As part of the deal, Estill took over as CEO of Synnex's Canadian division.
-During the five years that he ran Synnex from 2004–2009, sales for the company grew from $800 million to $2 billion.
+During the five years that he ran Synnex from 2004 to 2009.

-Estill entered the world of blogging in the spring of 2005 with CEO Blog—Time Leadership, which documents his philosophies on leadership and time management, and which he continues to update with new posts on a regular basis.

-In 2008, Estill was granted patent number 8244567 for gamification in ERP systems.